harel-coffee/Ascending_neuron_screen_analysis_pipeline-auto/README.md

 ```bash
 $ ./_00_01_03-3_glm_of_beh_leg_legPair_jangle_DFF.run
 ```
+Overall significance of our models using an F-statistic to reject the null hypothesis that the model does not perform better than an intercept-only model.
 ***Note: GLM intermediate results used in this paper can be found in four*** ```/02_Fig2_output_of_published_version/overview_...``` ***folders.
 Use them if you want to skip this GLM step***

 Then, plot with: